oroinc/documentation/commerce/community/contribute/code_ui_translations.rst

 Update Translation in Oro Application
 -------------------------------------

-..
-TODO: OroCommerce UI has changed.
-Confirm th correct process for translation sync with crowdin.

 1. Navigate to the **System > Localization > Languages** in the main menu.

-2. If your target language is not listed, click **Add language**, in the **Add Language** dialog that opens, select the target language from the list and click **Add language**.
-This will trigger the download of the translation files from the Crowdin project into the Oro application.
+2. If your target language is not listed, click **Add Language** at the top right corner.
+Select the target language from the available list in the popup dialog.
+Click **Add Language** in the bottom right of the dialog.

+3. Import the system elements translation from the `Crowdin <https://crowdin.com/join>`_ project by clicking the |IcCloudDownload| icon at the end of the row and then **Install** in the popup form.
+The import is available if the status in the **Updates** column is set to **Can be installed** signifying that the corresponding translation has been provided on the Crowdin website.

 3. If the status for your target language is *Disabled*, click the |IcCheck| **Enable** icon at the end of the row.
-   ..
-This will enable loading the translation updates automatically from the Crowdin project into the Oro application.

 4. If you see *Update is available* in the **Updates** column, click |IcCloudDownload| **Update** at the end of the row to update translations from the Crowdin project.